 Ultimately, everyone’s unique body chemistry will react differently during the detox period.
 If you do end up with any redness or irritation, we want to explain why and offer ideas on how to resolve it, quick.

 - Antiperspirants are designed to clog your pores, preventing your body from doing a very natural, very normal process, sweating!
 During the detox process, your glands release all the old toxins (including aluminum), which can cause irritation, redness, or even a rash.

 - At the same time, your body is adjusting its pH levels in response to the sweat that it’s allowing itself to release.
 As a reminder, it’s good to sweat!
 Sweating allows your body to regulate its temperature and clean itself from the inside out.
 Once you correct the bacterial imbalances in your armpits, your sweat should smell less unpleasant and your natural deodorant will be much more effective.

 What causes a rash?

-How long will it last?
+If I do have a reaction, how long will it last?